rodrigopcastro018/nodimo/docs/contributing.rst

 Tests
 -----

-Currently, Nodimo's tests are integrated with `GitHub Actions`_.
+Currently, Nodimo tests are integrated with `GitHub Actions`_.
 The tests coverage are published by `smokeshow`_.

 Tests status: |Tests status|

 Tests coverage: |Tests coverage|

-To manually execute Nodimo's tests, follow the instructions in the next subsection.
+To manually execute Nodimo tests, follow the instructions in the next subsection.

 Manual testing
 ^^^^^^^^^^^^^^